Quality Management Program and Resources

-- Improve compliance with guidelines and the member’s plan of care.
+- Improve compliance with guidelines and member’s plan of care.

 - Manage medications and enhance symptom control.

-- Educate members regarding recommended preventive screenings and tests according to national clinical guidelines.
+- Educate members about recommended preventive screenings and tests according to national clinical guidelines.

 - Encourage the correct use of medications to prevent medication errors.